Kleidukos/munihac-2024-effectful/slides.md

 * The need for side-effect tracking: IO
 * Semantic Effect Tracking
 * Effect Systems, their implementation, their tragedies
+* Now Introducing: Effectful

 ---

 # What this talk is not about

-This is not a deep dive into the theoretical implications of algebraic effects
+This is not a deep dive into the theoretical implications of algebraic effects, or deep implementation techniques

-- *Delimited continuations*?

-- ➡️ Check out the talks of Alexis King and Ningning Xie
+- ➡️ Check out the work of Alexis King and Ningning Xie

 :::notes
 If I think you'll receive a better answer from one of them, I will redirect you to their work